vcse59/AI-Chat-Bot/analytics-service/README.md

 # Analytics Service

-**Admin-Only Analytics and Metrics Tracking for AI Chat Bot Platform**
+**Admin-Only Analytics and Metrics Tracking for ConvoAI Platform**

 ## Overview

-The Analytics Service is a dedicated microservice that provides comprehensive analytics and metrics tracking for the AI Chat Bot Platform.
+The Analytics Service is a dedicated microservice that provides comprehensive analytics and metrics tracking for the ConvoAI Platform.
 This service is **accessible only by users with admin role** and offers insights into:

 - User activity and engagement
 - Conversation metrics